10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 tropical animals - Textiles: Loosely woven, lightweight textiles such as linen, cotton, and silk

-- Accessories: Carved wooden ottomans, woven rugs, island-style artwork, coral accent lamps, folding screens with carved woodwork on the partitions
+- Accessories: Carved wooden ottomans, woven rugs, island-style artwork, coral accent lamps, folding screens with carved woodwork on the panels

 Vivid colors paired with dark brown furniture in the dining room.
 Photo Credit: Applegate Tran Interiors